 Kevin sighed.
 "On second thought, just call me Kevin."

 The good Reverend was preparing to meet with a dear old lady from his congregation, Mrs Carlisle.
-The poor woman had been diagnosed with terminal, inoperable brain cancer the week before, and Kevin hoped to offer her some comfort.
+Doctors had diagnosed the poor woman with terminal, inoperable brain cancer the week before, and Kevin hoped to offer her some comfort.

 Rev Kev continued to read his Bible and mutter out loud, as the car wound up the narrow mountain pass leading up to Mrs Carlisle's house.
 At one point, he looked up and said a silent prayer that there would be no-one else on the road; over-taking, or moving over to allow another car to pass, would be impossible.

 Ten-year-old Jimmy Cox giggled as he ran from the mountain, over the narrow road, and excitedly grabbed hold of the railing that protected against the almost fifty-metre drop to the rocks below.
 Mommy had told him countless times not to play on the road, but the excitement and adrenaline rush was too much to resist.
 After almost vaulting himself over the railing for the tenth time in the last half-hour, he turned and began running back towards the mountain.

 Rev Kev's car rounded a sharp bend, and he looked up from his Bible.

 “Oh God, please no!” he screamed as he saw a young boy running across the road, directly in front of the car.